February 21, 2022

 - Inform employees on sensitive topics

-Any time you have a lot to say, think about having a communication plan to orchestrate how best to say it with your audience and outcomes in mind.
+Any time you have a lot to say and do, think about having a communication plan to orchestrate how best to engage teams and drive the narrative with your audiences and outcomes in mind.

 How to Create an Internal Communication Plan in 7 Steps

 Your communications plan doesn’t need to be long – a few pages is fine or even a one-pager works.
-However, whatever your communication need, these seven steps can serve as a framework as you develop your plan.
+Use these seven steps as a framework when you develop your plan.

 Step 1: Summarize the Situation

 Provide a situation overview and what’s prompting the need for communications.
-Mapping the current situation, considering business needs and talking to key stakeholders can help with this process.
+Map the current situation, consider business needs, and talk to key stakeholders to help with this process.

 For example, is there a shift in organizational priorities because of the marketplace or industry?
 Low employee engagement scores?
 New products or services?
 Are you starting a new employee initiative and you need to keep them informed and engaged in the process?

-This section includes research and analysis and addresses what’s currently being done to address the issue.
+This section includes research and analysis, and addresses the variables at play and what’s currently being done to address the issue.

 Step 2: Determine Your Desired Outcome

-Here’s the two-step process we suggest you walk through to identify your critical outcomes:
+Here’s the two-step process we suggest to identify your critical outcomes:

 - Communication Outcomes / Objectives – Think about the business outcome you want to achieve through communication and what role communications can play to help achieve the business need.
-For example, is it to increase engagement so you can benefit from things that come from higher engagement – like less absenteeism and better safety and quality performance?
+For example, is it to increase engagement, so you can benefit from things that come from higher engagement – like less absenteeism or better safety outcomes or higher quality performance?
 Is it to increase order fill or to create a behavior change among employees?

 Follow this SMART Template to Guide You